 *Calculated by the author

-Observed deaths exceeded expected deaths in the first 3 days even after doubling the expected deaths.
-It was higher than expected deaths for the first 7 days, if it was assumed that 9.4% doses were used in the second year.

-PSUR 19 Expected Deaths Weighted by Country and Yearly Proportion of Doses
+PSUR 19: Expected Deaths Weighted by Country and Yearly Proportion of Doses

-A weighted average of sudden deaths(weighted by country and yearly proportion of doses distributed)by calendar time of the German, French and Dutch incidence rate was calculated to arrive at the expected incidence of sudden deaths in the 19th PSUR.
+In PSUR 19, a weighted average of sudden deathsby calendar time of the German, French and Dutch incidence rate was calculated to arrive at the expected incidence of sudden deaths.
 This was calculated as 0.0102/1000 live births for the second year.
 This figure is one sixth of the expected rate used in PSUR 15 and 16 which calculated expected sudden deaths at 0.062/1000 live births using German data.

 The Poisson 95% CI of the observed deaths in the second year is reported in Table 8 on Page 447 of the 19th PSUR.
 It is reported that for the second year of life the observed SDs was higher than expected within a risk period 1 to 4 days post vaccination, though not significantly.